ajpiter/RProTips/Projects/Census/README.md

-The inspiration for this project is Data Camp's course "Analyzing US Census Data in R"
-Information was modified based on my curiosity and simplifying steps for future reference
+The inspiration for this project is Data Camp's course "Analyzing US Census Data in R" Information was modified based on my curiosity and simplifying steps for future reference

+- Tidycensys Package: Pull Census datasets in R using the Census API
+- Tigris Package: Load Census shapefiles as spatial objects in R

 - Data Camp Course: https://learn.datacamp.com/courses/analyzing-us-census-data-in-r
 - TidyCensus Package Documentation: https://walker-data.com/tidycensus/articles/basic-usage.html